zyaaa-aaa/Tucil2_13522062_13522063/README.md

 ## Module Used
 1. matplotlib.pyplot
 2. matplotlib.animation
+3. numpy
-3. time
+4. time
-4. collections
+5. collections
-5. typing
+6. typing

 ## How to Run